My beloved Batgirl,

 Some of the final words you wrote were inscribed to me in your book.
 You told me to remember “there is fire in the transitions.”
 May it burn and refine.

 Rest in peace, my love.

-A $30 donation powers a site like Dawn's for one month.
-Help keep CaringBridge online for them and for you.
+A $30 donation to CaringBridge powers Dawn's site for one month.
+Will you make a gift to help ensure that this site stays online for them and for you?